Read Philosophical Gradients with voice, context, and method in the same frame.

 Prompt 3: I intend to populate those gradients with the names of philosophers who hold the views along the gradients.
 Provide advice on this next step.

-Read the section as a small map: Advice on Populating Gradients with Philosophers, Research and Identify Key Philosophers, and Categorize Philosophers should show the philosopher as a living argument, not as a nameplate with impressive dust.
+Read the section as a small map: Advice on Populating Gradients with Philosophers, Research and Identify Key Philosophers, and Categorize Philosophers should show the philosopher as a living argument, not as a museum label with the dispute carefully drained out of it.

-Keep Advice on Populating Gradients with Philosophers distinct from Research and Identify Key Philosophers: the first and second moves do different philosophical work, and the page becomes thinner when they are flattened into one tidy summary.
+Keep Advice on Populating Gradients with Philosophers distinct from Research and Identify Key Philosophers: the page gets thinner when everything collapses into one respectful blur.

 Expand Lists